The Battle in Mosul Continues

 The hospital arrived in Iraq on Christmas Day via chartered 747 from Greensboro, North Carolina.
 The plane also brought 5,000 hygiene kits; 5,000 cooking kits (including cooking pots and serving utensils); and 400 rolls of shelter plastic to aid those who have fled from the fighting.
 Since October 2016, when the Iraqi army and coalition forces began this offensive against ISIS, more than 160,000 people have been displaced, about half of whom are children.

 Samaritan’s Purse continues to provide physical and spiritual relief to the people of northern Iraq in other ways as well.
-In partnership with the World Food Programme, we are distributing food to thousands of families in six evacuee camps.
-These monthly rations of salt, sugar, cooking oil, chickpeas, rice, flour, and beans provide much needed sustenance to those who have left nearly everything to flee for their lives.
-We have also distributed cook stoves to give the displaced a means to turn their staples into meals as well as jerry cans for their stove fuel.
+In partnership with the World Food Programme, we are distributing food to thousands of families in multiple evacuee camps.
+Monthly rations of salt, sugar, cooking oil, chickpeas, rice, flour, and beans provide much needed sustenance to those who have left nearly everything to flee for their lives.
+We have also distributed hundreds of cook stoves to give the displaced a means to turn their staples into meals as well as thousands of jerrycans to transport their stove fuel.
 Food has also been provided to those returning to villages affected by the past two years of conflict.
 Samaritan's Purse has distributed a total of 3,100 metric tons of food so far in this response.

-In addition to food items, we have given out medicine, clothing, shoes, and blankets to those recently displaced from Mosul and surrounding areas.
-Some who were displaced in 2014 when ISIS first invaded the region are now returning to villages now free of ISIS control.
+In addition, we have given out medicine, clothing, shoes, and blankets to those recently displaced from Mosul and surrounding areas.
+Some who were displaced in 2014 when ISIS first invaded the region are now returning to villages freed from ISIS control.
 We are helping these families in various ways as well.

 Our current response builds on nearly a decade of continuous work in northern Iraq.
 Children's programs, medical care, and other projects for those displaced by ISIS have hallmarked our efforts to provide relief in Jesus’ Name.
 Our Christian presence is welcomed in Iraq as an agent of peace between conflicting Shi’a and Sunni Muslims.